natebuckareff/graphql-todo-app/README.md

 ## Todo

 - [x] Setup dev environment with docker and basic queries
 - [ ] Mutations
+- [x] User registration and login
+- [x] Basic authentication
--   [ ] Authentication
+- [ ] Authenticated resolvers
 - [ ] Setup repo secrets management
--   [ ] Postgres schema and deciding on an ORM
+- [x] Postgres schema and deciding on an ORM
+- [ ] Refactor ORM into individual models
 - [ ] Improve DX with npm and docker-compose
 - [ ] Redis caching for fun and profit
 - [ ] MVP frontend